Vara-Lab/Sails-Hello-World/README.md

     pub mod my_service;
     ```

-15. With your new service already created, you will create your "program" for your contract, add the following code to the `lib.rs` file:
+15. With your new service already created, you will create your "program" for your contract, add the following code to the `app/src/lib.rs` file:

     ```rust
     #![no_std]